 “I love hard kombucha, being that I’m not a beer drinker and I like to take breaks from tequila,” says mixologist Mulu’nesh Miley, who's worked with hard kombucha brand Boochraft to create classic cocktails with the brew.
 “They are also lower in sugar and are gut-friendly.”

 This certified organic brand uses only fresh, cold-pressed fruits and botanicals in its ‘booch.
-It also composts all fruit scraps, tea, herbs, paper towels and even past-their-prime scobys (the sources of bacteria and yeast that help turn tea into tangy, live kombucha).
+It also composts all fruit scraps, tea, herbs, paper towels, and even past-their-prime scobys (the sources of bacteria and yeast that help turn tea into tangy, live kombucha).
 Plus, the company works to combat water waste as much as possible.

 “We look to bring in beverages that can be enjoyed from brunch to happy hour.
 Hard kombucha is a nice offering for the customer who is looking for a lighter, more functional beverage that still offers the buzz—and can appeal to our customers who are seeking healthier or more beneficial options.” — Chelsea Matthews, Founding Partner, Highly Likely

 To make this beginner-friendly hard kombucha, Jiant brewers use Dragon Well (or Longjing) green tea, which is known for its mild astringency and low tannins.
-The tea is mixed with water and sustainably harvested Himalayan acacia honey to make the kombucha that forms the hard drink's base.
+The tea is mixed with water and sustainably-harvested Himalayan acacia honey to make the kombucha that forms the hard drink's base.
 The honey comes through on the first sip, creating a mild, easy-drinking experience that finishes with a gentle sweetness.

-There are four core flavors: Original (passion fruit and elderflower), Gingerly (ginger and lemongrass), Hicamaya (grapefruit and hibiscus) and Guavamente (guava and mint).
+There are four core flavors: Original (passion fruit and elderflower), Gingerly (ginger and lemongrass), Hicamaya (grapefruit and hibiscus), and Guavamente (guava and mint).
 There are also two seasonal flavors: Cool Beans (coffee and blueberry) and our current favorite, Taco Tuesday (pineapple and jalapeño).

 But it’s the cocktail-inspired flavors that set this brand apart.
 Try the Midnight Painkiller (pineapple, orange, coconut, nutmeg, and activated charcoal for a dramatic color) and the Grapefruit Paloma for tangy takes on classic cocktails.
-The brand is also environmentally friendly—they’re carbon neutral and they also donate one percent of all sales to 1% For the Planet, which helps fight climate change.
+The brand is also environmentally friendly—they’re carbon neutral, and they also donate one percent of all sales to 1% For the Planet, which helps fight climate change.

 Related: The Best Nonalcoholic Beers

-But the stronger Sunbreak Series, which includes flavors like Lavender Lemonade and Pineapple Ginger Colada, has attracted a fandom of bartenders, including Chicago’s Miranda Breedlove, who particularly digs the Sunset Trio flavor.
-A tropical blend of passion fruit, orange and guava, it’s a not-too-funky nostalgic sipper for the summertime.
+But the stronger Sunbreak Series, which includes flavors like Lavender Lemonade and Pineapple Ginger Colada, has attracted a fandom of bartenders—including Chicago’s Miranda Breedlove, who particularly digs the Sunset Trio flavor.
+A tropical blend of passion fruit, orange, and guava, it’s a not-too-funky nostalgic sipper for the summertime.

-Best Organic: Unity Vibration
+Unity Vibration Kombucha Beer

 Related: The Best Nonalcoholic Drinks